salesforcecli/plugin-lightning-dev/messages/lightning.preview.site.md

 # summary

-Preview an Experience Cloud site locally and in real-time, without deploying it.
+Preview an Experience Builder site locally and in real-time, without deploying it.

 # description